Vectorial phase retrieval in super-resolution polarization microscopy: Characterization from experimental data

 \section{Characterization from experimental data}

-After validating the proposed retrieval procedure on simulated data, we apply it to retrieve a birefringent pupil distribution from a PZ-stack measured experimentally.
-We use a sparse sample of fluorescent nanobeads of diameter 20 nm (orange carboxylate-modified FluoSpheres), immobilized on the surface of a poly-L-lysine-coated coverslip and embedded in water.
+After validating the proposed retrieval procedure on simulated data, we apply it to retrieve a BDPP distribution from a PZ-stack measured experimentally.
+We use a sparse sample of fluorescent nanobeads with a diameter of 20 nm (orange carboxylate-modified FluoSpheres), immobilized on the surface of a poly-L-lysine-coated coverslip and embedded in water.
 The sample is mounted on a XYZ piezo stage (Physik Instrumente), and is excited by a continuous wave laser emitting at 561 nm (Oxxius L4Cc) in a wide-field illumination configuration using an oil immersion objective lens (APO TIRF $\times$100, NA$=1.49$, Nikon).
-The emitted fluorescence is collected by the same objective lens, and then passes through two multiband dichroichs (Semrock Rochester NY) and a fuorescence filter (Semrock, 605/40).
+The emitted fluorescence is collected by the same objective lens, and then passes through two multiband dichroics (Semrock, R405/488/561/635-t1-25x36) and a fluorescence filter (Semrock, 605/40).
 A telescopic relay system (composed of two achromatic doublets with $f=250$ mm so that the magnification is unity) is used to access the BFP of the objective.
-The different polarization projections are taken by using a QWP (AQWP05M-600, Thorlabs) placed on a rotating mount (Newport, PR50CC) used, followed by a quartz Wollaston polarizing 2.2° beamsplitter (Edmunds, 68-820).
-The final images are measured using an ORCA Fusion-Digital CMOS C14440-20 UP (1024$\times$1024 pixels, 6.5 $\times$ 6.5 $\mu$m pixrl size, Hamamatsu).
+The different polarization projections are taken by using a QWP (AQWP05M-600, Thorlabs) placed on a rotating mount (Newport, PR50CC), followed by a quartz Wollaston polarizing 2.2° beamsplitter (Edmunds, 68-820).
+The final images are measured using an ORCA Fusion-Digital CMOS C14440-20 UP (1024$\times$1024 pixels, 6.5 $\times$ 6.5 $\mu$m pixel size, Hamamatsu).
 PZ-stacks were acquired with a step size of $50$ nm, and a rotation step for the QWP of 30$^\circ$.
-Fig.~\ref{fig:exp} shows part of the experimental PZ-stack.
+Figure \ref{fig:exp} shows part of the experimental PZ-stack.